LighghtEeloo/Spring-game/README.md

 # Spring-game
   This is a minor chess game powered by python3 on linux.
+  There's another name for the game: Mickey's world.

   This is a chess game with the following rules:

 |  |  |  |  |  |